linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

 {{< /file >}}

 1. Update the `/etc/dovecot/dovecot-sql.conf.ext` file with you MySQL connection information.
 Uncomment the following variables and replace the values with the excerpt example.
-Enusre you replace `dbname`, `user` and `password` with your own MySQL database values.
+Replace `dbname`, `user` and `password` with your own MySQL database values.

     {{< file "dovecot-sql.conf.ext" >}}
 ...